-When you stop using drugs or alcohol, you frequently encounter physical and mental withdrawal symptoms.
-They range from moderate to life-threatening, depending on the drug you’re using, the duration of your use, and the dosage of the drug.
-In fact, the presence of these symptoms may alert you to the development of an addiction.
-But did you know that in a healthcare setting, there’s a slightly different withdrawal definition at work?
-At Sante Center, we believe in providing individuals with information and educating them about their condition as part of a larger treatment program.
+When someone stops using drugs or alcohol, one frequently encounters physical and mental withdrawal symptoms.
+They range from moderate to life-threatening, depending on the drug used, the duration of use, and the dosage of the drug.
+These symptoms may alert you to the development of an addiction.
+But did you know that withdrawal definition is different at work in a healthcare setting?

-Behind these statistics are everyday people who feel that they need to use regularly just to function.
-They battle with intrusive thoughts and cravings that only another fix can temporarily cure.
-These individuals spend money on drugs even though they can’t afford it.
-They struggle to maintain a semblance of life while fearing the withdrawal symptoms.
+Behind these statistics are everyday people who feel they may need to use drugs and alcohol regularly to function.
+They battle intrusive thoughts and cravings that drugs and alcohol can temporarily cure.
+These individuals may spend money on drugs even though they can’t afford them.
+They struggle to maintain a semblance of life while fearing withdrawal symptoms.

 If this describes you, understanding the withdrawal definition takes some of the fear out of the healing process.
-Consider that the chemicals in drugs and alcohol made some changes to your brain chemistry.
-They gradually rewrote circuits and caused specific neurotransmitter release to become dependent on their presence.
+Consider that the chemicals in drugs and alcohol change your brain chemistry.
+They gradually rewrite circuits and cause specific neurotransmitter releases that cause dependence on the substance.
 Withdrawal happens when you fail to provide your body with the chemicals it now believes it needs to function.

 The absence of nervous system depressants causes the sudden release of neurotransmitters.
-They lead to a broad range of physiological and psychological manifestations.
-Examples include feelings of pain, anxiety, and panic.
+They lead to a broad range of physiological and psychological manifestations, including feelings of pain, anxiety, and panic.
 In the same way, no longer providing the body with stimulants results in extreme sluggishness and depression.

 Once you break the physiological addiction, it’s time to continue with rehab, which breaks the psychological hold of a drug.
-Because each individual’s recovery will be unique, Sante Center understands that as many therapeutic options as possible give individuals the best chance of having their needs met.
+Because each individual’s recovery will be unique, Sante Center understands that as many therapeutic options as possible give individuals the best chance of meeting their needs.
 For instance, here are just some of the standard treatments we offer: